 Clayton, Gary E., Martin Gerhard Giesbrecht, and Feng Guo.
-(2010) A Guide to Everyday Economic Statistics, New York: McGraw Hill/Irwin.
+(2018) A Guide to Everyday Economic Statistics, New York: McGraw Hill/Irwin.

-7. How can economic statistics be abused (there are four varieties of abuse)?
-[71 words]

-- 8. What is GDP (the phrase after the hyphen)?
+- 7. How can economic statistics be abused (there are four varieties of abuse)?
+[71 words] - 8.
+What is GDP (the phrase after the hyphen)?
 [29 words] - 9.
 What does GDP overlook (three things--the fourth one really isn't overlooked)?
 [41 words] - 10.
-Specifically, when is the economy in recession (answer very carefully-NOT the bit about the NBER working it out)?
-[16 words] - 11.
-An important leading indicator is the Purchasing Managers' Index, designed to gauge changes in the level of economic activity at the level of firms' managers.
+Specifically, when is the economy in recession (NOT the bit about the NBER working it out-the first definition)?
+[16 words]

+- 11. An important leading indicator is the Purchasing Managers' Index, designed to gauge changes in the level of economic activity at the level of firms' managers.
 They are asked questions regarding production, new orders, inventories, and more.
 The index ranges from 0 to 100.
 How should it be interpreted (relative to 50)?
-[15 words] - 12.
+More specifically, the economy is claimed to be generally expanding when?
+[6 words] - 12.
 Why bother with the index of industrial production if it largely measures the same thing as GDP?
 [20 words] - 13.
 The leading economic index is one of the most watched statistical series.
 What is the conventional wisdom regarding the signal given by the index of leading indicators?
 How can each of three false alarms in 1966, 1984, and 1995 be explained?
 [50 words] - 14.
 Briefly explain why gross private domestic investment expenditures are worthy of study, despite the small role they play in overall spending in the economy.
-[Hint: find the stuff about Keynes; two points-22 words] - 15.
-What does it take to be employed (give the three-part definition, not the example)?
-[27 words] - 16.
+[Hint: find the stuff about "worthy of study" and "there's more;" two points-22 words] - 15.
 "New jobs created" is, for a number of reasons, a very suspect statistic.
-Give the example they offer to show how two new jobs would be created by what is obviously an unwelcome event.
-Why, then, is the statistic so popular?
-[80 words] - 17.
-Generally speaking, how does the Bureau of Labor Statistics calculate the consumer price Index (Hint: See first two paragraphs under "Constructing the Sample" and summarize-you don't need to know specific dates or numbers)?
-[23 words] - 18.
-Most of the interest in the producer price index is related to what?
-[6 words] - 19.
+How well does it perform as an indicator?
+[11 words] - 16.
+What does it take to be employed (give the three-part definition) [55 words] - 17.
+Regardless of whether we are talking about CPI-U or CPI-W, each measure is average of what?
+[15 words] - 18.
+Increases in the producer price index will eventually cause increases in what?
+Why?
+[15 words] - 19.
 What are federal funds?
 [18 words-don't just say it's the interest paid to borrow fed funds!] - 20.
-What is the purpose of the Fed's primary credit rate?
-[15 words] - 21.
-Why are Treasury Bills (also) popular with investors?
-[9 words] - 22.
-Historically, what was the prime rate?
-[7 words]
+What is the main purpose of the Fed's primary credit rate (you'll have to read for a bit to find it)?
+[20 words] - 21.
+Why are Treasury Bills popular with investors (including the "also")?
+[16 words] - 22.
+What does LIBOR stand for and, because it was outside the control of the Federal Reserve System, of what was it thought to be generally free?
+Incidentally, the book does a terrible job of explaining the scandal.
+Because banks were free to report whatever they wanted without regulatory oversight, they falsified interest rate quotes in order to profit from trades or make themselves look more creditworthy.
+[9 words]